yokolet/textblog/AddingOAuth.md

 Read [Setting Up Facebook Login](./SettingUpFacebookLogin.md) to learn how to setup OAuth by Facebook.

 This document focuses only on Rails side.
-Later, (by the next document), OAuth with GraphQL will be described.
+In another document, OAuth with React and GraphQL will be discussed.
+Rails side OAuth implementation is, just in case, the server side wants to authenticate a user.
+This is mostly testing purpose.

 1. Install OAuth related gems

     Typical gems for Rails to provide OAuth feature is `omniauth`, which works with `devise`.
-    Not to expose Facebook APP ID and Secret, `dotenv-rails` gem is used, but only for development and test.
+    Not to expose Facebook APP ID and Secret, `dotenv-rails` gem is used here, but `dotenv` is only for development and test.
 When the app is deployed on cloud, such as Heroku, a cloud specific way of setting environment variables exists.

     - Add `devise` and `omniauth-facebook` gems
         ```ruby